ucsf-wynton/wynton-website-hpc/docs/hpc/howto/log-in-without-pwd.md

 [alice@{{ site.login.name }} ~]$
 ```

-Because we use globbing for `Host` in the above SSH config entry, it
+Because we use globbing for `Host` in the above SSH config directive, it
 applies to SSH connections for _all_ {{ site.cluster.nickname }}
 connections.